 The only pricing options that can be selected in a private offer are based on the available billing terms and payment models on the chosen public plan to be used as a template to customize.

-A public plan consists of up to four billing terms –– 1 month, 1 year, 2 years, and 3 years and for each billing term a plan can have one associated payment model that includes monthly, annually, or one-time upfront.
+A public plan consists of up to six billing terms –– 1 month, 1 year, 2 years, 3 years, 4 years, and 5 years, and for each billing term a plan can have one associated payment model that includes monthly, annually, or one-time upfront.
 If the billing term is greater than 1 month, a payment schedule will also be available as a payment model in a private offer regardless of the publicly available payment model.

 Pricing models